gusfeliciano/owasp-juice-shop-aws-ecs/README.md

    - Manages access to AWS services and resources securely

 This architecture ensures scalability, security, and ease of management for our OWASP Juice Shop deployment.

+## Security Considerations

+While OWASP Juice Shop is intentionally vulnerable for learning purposes, we implement several security measures in our AWS deployment:

+1. **Network Security**:
+   - Use of VPC with proper network segmentation
+   - Security Groups to control inbound and outbound traffic
+   - Private subnets for ECS tasks, with internet access through NAT Gateways

+2. **Access Control**:
+   - IAM roles and policies following the principle of least privilege
+   - No hard-coded AWS credentials in our codebase

+3. **Data in Transit**:
+   - HTTPS enabled on ALB with AWS Certificate Manager

+4. **Monitoring and Logging**:
+   - CloudWatch for centralized logging and monitoring
+   - CloudTrail for AWS API call history and security analysis

+5. **Container Security**:
+   - Regular updates of the OWASP Juice Shop image
+   - Scanning Docker images for vulnerabilities before deployment

+6. **Compliance**:
+   - Tagging strategy for resource tracking and cost allocation

+7. **Environment Variables**:
+   - Sensitive information like AWS account ID and resource IDs are stored in a `.env.local` file
+   - This file is not committed to version control to prevent exposing sensitive data

+Note: As OWASP Juice Shop is intentionally vulnerable, it should never be deployed in a production environment or connected to any sensitive systems or data.

 ## Prerequisites